PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

   providing enough information for the user to troubleshoot it.
 When possible, make it clear what the user should do next.

 * Include diagnostic information when appropriate.
-If an occurred at a single point in an array operation, including the coordinates of where the error happened can help the user better understand the cause of the error.
+For example, if an error occurred at a single index in an array operation, then including the index where the error happened can help the user better understand the cause of the error.

 * Write error messages that are concise when possible, as users often skim or skip long error messages.